She (Swedish band): Hiatus and Imagery By Sound (2011–2012)

+Return from hiatus, Electric Girl and 4ikai (2012–2015)

+In September of 2005, Trzaska released the first album after the hiatus titled Electric Girl, which had been put on the shelf in 2010.

 In March 2013, his newest side project "4ikai" was announced, set to explore the more ambient, glitch style of Trzaska's music without relation to she or Imagery by Sound's continuity.
 Although the name had been established, it wouldn't see an official musical release in 2013.

+Chiptune Memories, Chroma and EP's (2015–2019)

 In November 2014, Trzaska announced a new she album to be released during spring 2015, with a single from the album to be released a few weeks before it.
 This release was pushed back to December 2015, when she's next album, Chiptune Memories, was released.
 This album and its lyricism reflect heavily on dated concepts and technology, featuring instrumentation generated from Game Boy, Sega Genesis FM Chips, and Nintendo Entertainment Systems.

 In January 2015, almost two years after Trzaska's announcement of his side project "4ikai," the EP Hyperborea had been released, officially establishing a sound to the 4ikai name.
 The following March, two new singles ("Thaw" and "Winter Dynamics") were also released under 4ikai.

 In October 2016, Trzaska released a new she EP named Abyss.
 One month later, Trzaska announced a continuation of the story developed in Coloris and Orion would be coming out in the form of a third album.

 In February 2017, 4ikai saw the release of the 5-track EP Analogica.
 Trzaska followed up with another musical release that December under she, titled Chroma, which took a different musical direction than previous releases, incorporating elements found in 80's electronic music.
 However, this was not the aforementioned continuation of Coloris and Orion.

 In February 2018, Trzaska produced the intro theme for American Twitch streamer Dr DisRespect, appropriately titled The Doctors Intro Theme.
 In accordance with a precedence set by both Chroma and Dr DisRespect's overall aesthetic, this release also saw a strong 80's influence.

+Aspire, Harvest and Spectral touch (2019–present)

+The last full length album Aspire was released 8 November 2019, followed by a chiptune EP Harvest in August 2020.

+In 2024, the EP Spectral Touch was released with 3D animations as promotions.